 (3) Costs awarded under subclause (2) may be registered as a judgment debt in a court of competent jurisdiction.

-9. Copy of order to be furnished
+9. Court order to be sent to applicant and police

 Where the judge makes an order declaring that a conviction is spent, a copy of the order shall, as soon as practicable, be sent to —